 My research interests are oriented around aspects of contemporary policing and crime prevention theory and practice.
-This has incorporated the theory of and practical application of community policing, problem-oriented policing and intelligence-led policing; the impact of the 1998 Human Rights Act on the police service; evidence-led policy and practice; risk management theory and practice; evaluation in criminal justice practice; work with offenders; and, organized crime and asset recovery.
-I have recently published a book - 'Citizens, Community and Crime Control' - which examines the forms and functions of citizen and community involvement in policing with a focus on the development and forms of volunteering.
-I am part of the commissioned partnership programme which is research work to support the What Works Centre for Crime Reduction, hosted by the College of Policing.
-In addition I am conducting research in the areas of religion and policing (funded by the British Academy), on the impact of a prison based diversion programme (funded by the charity KeepOut) and the impact of injuries on police officers (funded by the Police Dependants' Trust).
+This has incorporated the theory of and practical application of community policing, problem-oriented policing and intelligence-led policing; the impact of the 1998 Human Rights Act on the police service; evidence-led policy and practice; risk management theory and practice; evaluation in criminal justice practice; work with offenders; and, organized crime and asset recovery; experience of injuries amongst police personnel; religion and policing.
+I am also interested in crime prevention and especially what is effective when working with offenders and desistance.
+My research has been funded by charities, police services, RCUK and the British Academy.

-I am co-investigator on a large ESRC (£3million) inter-university and international grant to fund a 'What Works in Crime Reduction Centre' (2013-2016)
+I was co-investigator on a large ESRC (£3million) inter-university and international grant to fund a 'What Works in Crime Reduction Centre' (2013-2016)

-I am co-investigator on a British Academy funded project examining the coproduction of crime control between the police service and religious organizations (2015-2016)
+I was co-investigator on a British Academy funded project examining the coproduction of crime control between the police service and religious organizations (2015-2016)

-I am co-investigator on a project looking at the impact of injuries suffered by police officers on duty and their pathways funded by the Police Dependants' Trust (2015-2016)
+I was a co-investigator on a project looking at the impact of injuries suffered by police officers on duty and their pathways funded by the Police Dependants' Trust (2015-2016)

-I am Principal Investigator on an evaluation of a prison based crime diversion programme (2015-2018)
+I was a Principal Investigator on an evaluation of a prison based crime diversion programme (2015-2018)

 I am co-investigator on 'GLODERS' - The Global Dynamics of Extortion Racket Systems -funded by the European Commission to the sum of £409,910 to apply agent based modelling to organised crime problems.